hashicorp/terraform-website/content/source/docs/cloud/run/api.html.md

 Next, upload the configuration version `tar.gz` file to the upload URL extracted from the previous step.
 If a file is not uploaded, the configuration version will not be usable, since it will have no Terraform configuration files.

-Terraform Enterprise automatically creates a new run with a plan once the new file is uploaded.
+Terraform Cloud automatically creates a new run with a plan once the new file is uploaded.
 If the workspace is configured to auto-apply, it will also apply if the plan succeeds; otherwise, an apply can be triggered via the [Run Apply API](../api/run.html#apply).
 (If the API token used for the upload only has plan permissions, the run can't be auto-applied.)

 ```bash
 curl \